 It should be capable of reaching maintaining high levels of concentration in the tummy or the peritoneal cavity.

 It is specific to the type of cancer.
-For example, in cases of carcinoma ovary, usually a drug called cisplatin is prescribed, while for colon or rectal cancers oxaliplatin is used.
-While these are the most common drugs used in HIPEC, there are many other drugs which are used in extraordinary circumstances.
+For example, in cases of carcinoma ovary, usually, a drug called cisplatin is prescribed, while for colon or rectal cancers oxaliplatin is used.
+While these are the most common drugs used in HIPEC, there are many other drugs that are used in extraordinary circumstances.

 Role of HIPEC in Advanced Ovarian and Colorectal Cancer